freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-54.md

     testString: assert( $('input[type="checkbox"]')[0] );
   - text: Your checkbox should still have an `id` attribute with the value `loving`.
 You may have removed the attribute or changed its value.
     testString: assert( $('input[type="checkbox"]')[0].id === 'loving' );
   - text: The text ` Loving` should no longer be located directly to the right of your checkbox.
+It should be wrapped in a `label` element.
     testString: |
       const checkboxInputElem = $('input[type="checkbox"]')[0];
       assert( !checkboxInputElem.nextSibling.nodeValue.replace(/\s+/g, ' ').match(/ Loving/i) );